MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1305.md

 *New Medicare-Enrolled MIPS eligible clinician* means an eligible clinician who first becomes a Medicare-enrolled eligible clinician within the Provider Enrollment, Chain and Ownership System (PECOS) during the performance period for a year and had not previously submitted claims under Medicare as an individual, an entity, or a part of a physician group or under a different billing number or tax identifier.

-*Non-patient facing MIPS eligible clinician* means an individual MIPS eligible clinician that bills 100 or fewer patient facing encounters (including Medicare telehealth services defined in section 1834(m) of the Act) during the non-patient facing determination period, and a group provided that more than 75 percent of the NPIs billing under the group's TIN meet the definition of a non-patient facing individual MIPS eligible clinician during the non-patient facing determination period.
+*Non-patient facing MIPS eligible clinician* means:

+(1) An individual MIPS eligible clinician who bills 100 or fewer patient-facing encounters (including Medicare telehealth services defined in section 1834(m) of the Act), as described in paragraph (2) of this definition, during the non-patient facing determination period described in paragraph (3) of this definition, and a group or virtual group provided that more than 75 percent of the NPIs billing under the group's TIN or virtual group's TINs, as applicable, meet the definition of a non-patient facing individual MIPS eligible clinician during the non-patient facing determination period described in paragraph (3) of this definition.

+(2) For purposes of this definition, a patient-facing encounter is an instance in which the individual MIPS eligible clinician or group bills for items and services furnished such as general office visits, outpatient visits, and procedure codes under the PFS, as specified by CMS.

+(3) For purposes of this definition, the non-patient facing determination period is a 24-month assessment period consisting of:

+(i) An initial 12-month segment that spans from the last 4 months of the calendar year 2 years prior to the performance period through the first 8 months of the calendar year preceding the performance period; and

+(ii) A second 12-month segment that spans from the last 4 months of the calendar year 1 year prior to the performance period through the first 8 months of the calendar year performance period.
+An individual eligible MIPS clinician, group, or virtual group that is identified as non-patient facing during the initial 12-month segment will continue to be considered non-patient facing for the applicable year regardless of the results of the second 12-month segment analysis.
+For the 2019 MIPS payment year, each segment of the non-patient facing determination period includes a 60-day claims run out.
+For the 2020 MIPS payment year and future years, each segment of the non-patient facing determination period includes a 30-day claims run out.

+*Other MIPS APM* means a MIPS APM that does not require reporting through the CMS Web Interface.

-*Other Payer Advanced APM* means a payment arrangement that meets the criteria set forth in § 414.1420.
+*Other Payer Advanced APM* means an other payer arrangement that meets the Other Payer Advanced APM criteria set forth in § 414.1420.

 *Other payer arrangement* means a payment arrangement with any payer that is not an APM.